Zennoon/alx-low_level_programming/0x00-hello_world/README.md

 5-printf.c: The source code uses the printf to print the specified string literal.
 Like the puts one, it always returns 0, and alse uses betty style

+6-size.c: The source code uses the sizeof operator to print the sizes of the various intrinsic data types in the machine that the code is compiled on.